shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Hands-on session.md

     * Hint: BioProject ID is [PRJEB37709](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB37709/) in the "Data Availability" section of the paper.
 2. Answer the following queries regarding the BioProject, and keep a record of your findings:
     a.
 What is the URL for this specific BioProject?
     b.
-Total number of samples included in this BioProject.
+Total number of biosamples included in this BioProject.
     c.
-Count of SRA runs associated with this BioProject.
+Total number of SRA experiments associated with this BioProject.
     d.
 Determine the sequencing platform used for SRA run [ERR4836970](https://www.ncbi.nlm.nih.gov/sra/?term=ERR4836970).
 3. Apply the same procedure as step 2 for a second research paper: ["Benchmarking second and third-generation sequencing platforms for microbial metagenomics"](https://www.nature.com/articles/s41597-022-01762-z).
     * Hint: BioProject ID is in the "Data Records" section of the paper.